 How did you get this far, anyway?

 Discuss ideas and findings on the talk page.

 Specifically: Does any code reference this text?
 Are the different types of date placed in different parts of the code/data?

 These were found in the ROMs' ARM9 binaries.
 There are two different build date formats.
 "Multiboot ROM" refers to the images used for DS Download Play contained within the main game, which is refered to as "Full ROM" here.

-The table is sorted in ascending order by build date.
+The table is sorted in chronological order by build date.

 |ROM Version||Build Date|

 |Japan (Retail Game) - Multiboot ROM||May 17 2007 23:32:51|

 |Japan (Retail Game) - Full ROM||May 17 2007 23:34:26|